Irrelon/jquery-lang-js/README.md

 This plugin and all code contained is Copyright 2011 Irrelon Software Limited.
 You are granted a license to use this code / software as you wish, free of charge and free of restrictions.

-If you like this project, please consider Flattr-ing this! http://flattr.com/thing/352558/jQuery-Multi-Language-Site-Plugin
+If you like this project, please consider Flattr-ing it! http://flattr.com/thing/352558/jQuery-Multi-Language-Site-Plugin